Rosalind Russell: Early career

 Russell began her career as a fashion model and was in many Broadway shows.
-Against parental objections, she took a job at a stock company for seven months at Saranac Lake, New York, and then Hartford, Connecticut.
-Afterwards, she moved to Boston, where she acted for a year at a theater group for Edward E. Clive.
+Against parental objections, she took a job with a stock company for seven months at Saranac Lake, New York, and then Hartford, Connecticut.
+Afterwards, she moved to Boston, where she acted for a year with a theater group run by Edward E. Clive.
 Later, she appeared in a revue in New York (The Garrick Gaieties).
 There, she took voice lessons and had a brief career in opera, which was cut short because she had difficulty reaching high notes.

 In the early 1930s, Russell went to Los Angeles, where she was hired as a contract player for Universal Studios.
 When she first arrived on the lot, she was ignored by most of the crew and later told the press she felt terrible and humiliated at Universal, which affected her self-confidence.
 Unhappy with Universal's leadership, and second-class studio status at the time, Russell set her sights on Metro-Goldwyn-Mayer, and was able to get out of her Universal contract on her own terms.
 When MGM first approached her for a screen test, Russell was wary, remembering her experience at Universal.
-However, when she met MGM's Benny Thau and Ben Piazza, she was surprised, as they were "the soul of understanding".
+However, when she met MGM's Benny Thau and Ben Piazza, she was surprised; they were "the soul of understanding".
 Her screen test was directed by Harold S. Bucquet, and she later recalled that she was hired because of a closeup he took of her.

 Under contract to MGM, Russell debuted in Evelyn Prentice (1934).
 Although the role was small, she received good notices, with one critic saying that she was "convincing as the woman scorned".
 She starred in many comedies such as Forsaking All Others (1934) and Four's a Crowd (1938), as well as dramas, including Craig's Wife (1936) (the second of three film adaptations of the play of the same name; Joan Crawford starred in the third) and The Citadel (1938).
 Russell was acclaimed when she co-starred with Robert Young in the MGM drama West Point of the Air (1935).
 One critic wrote: "Rosalind Russell as the 'other woman' in the story gives an intelligent and deft handling to her scenes with Young."
 She quickly rose to fame, and by 1935, was seen as a replacement for actress Myrna Loy, as she took many roles for which Loy was initially set.